xKobeni/Inventrack/FRONTEND.md

    ```
 2. For build errors, check the Vite configuration
 3. For styling issues, verify Tailwind CSS configuration
 4. For component issues, check the component documentation
+5. For test failures, check the test configuration
+6. For TypeScript errors, verify type definitions